tsonika/cancer-manuals/docs/modules/metagenomics-module-tax/tax.md

 By default the logfile "chimeraFilter_log.txt" is generated containing the counts and percentages of reads filtered out for each sample.

+!!! note "Question 3"
-**Q3)** What is the mean percent of reads retained after this step, based on the output in the log file ("nonChimeraCallsPercent" column)?
+    What is the mean percent of reads retained after this step, based on the output in the log file ("nonChimeraCallsPercent" column)?

+!!! note "Question 4"
+     What percent of stitched reads was retained for sample 75CMK8KO after all the filtering steps

+!!! hint
-**Q4)** What percent of stitched reads was retained for sample 75CMK8KO after all the filtering steps (HINT: you'll need to compare the original number of reads to the number of reads output by chimera_filter.pl)?
+    "you will need to compare the original number of reads to the number of reads output by chimera_filter.pl)?"

 ### Assign samples to the reads